mohammadabid-macad/DesignGrammar_MA_SM_IAAC/README.md

         Visualize the training and validation results.
         Save the trained model and its results.

-Results and Visualization
+# Results and Visualization

     After training the model, the results are visualized by plotting the training/validation loss and accuracy.
     The model predictions are applied to random test patterns, and the results are displayed to show the pattern-filling efficiency of the trained GraphSAGE model.

-Project Overview and Presentation
+# Project Overview and Blogpost

 This repository contains the full project details for Design as Grammar.
-For a detailed explanation of the research, methodology, and results, you can review the presentation here.
+For a detailed explanation of the research, methodology, and results, you can review the our blogpost here.

 In this presentation, we cover: